-HK Army is not known for making budget-friendly paintball gear, but over the past year, they have started to branch out into the entry-level and beginner market.
+HK Army isn’t really known for making budget-friendly paintball gear, but in the past year, they’ve started getting into the entry-level and beginner market.

-The HSTL is an excellent paintball mask; it’s a great value has quick-change foams, a top strap, and a thermal lens.
-It’s a great mask for a new paintball player or someone looking to upgrade to a thermal lens paintball goggle.
+The HSTL rocks – great deal, quick-change foams, top strap, and thermal lens.
+Perfect for newbies or anyone eyeing an upgrade to a thermal lens goggle.